 Prey: Foraging conditions for juveniles and adults were average (zooplankton) to above average (forage fish) in 2022.
 Limited information on biomass of calanoid copepod and euhausiids in 2022 indicate average availability (Seward Line, Danielson and Hopcroft 2022, zooplanktivorous seabird reproductive success, Drummond and Renner 2022 and Hatch et al. 2022, AFSC SECM survey Icy Strait, Fergusson 2022).
 Forage fish were above average across the GOA (planktivorous seabird reproductive success, Drummond and Renner 2022 and Hatch et al. 2022, herring, Hebert and Dressel 2022 and Pegau et al. 2022, Appendix 2.1: Annual Common Murre Reproductive Success Chowiet Survey by S. Zador).
 Tanner crab around Kodiak continue to increase (ADF&G trawl survey, Worton 2022) and shrimp have been increasing around Chirikof, Yakutat, and southeastern GOA regions, but declining around Kodiak from 2017-2021 (AFSC Bottom Trawl Survey, Palsson 2021).
 Biomass trends for other prey, including polychaetes and other invertebrates, are unknown.
 Pacific cod condition indices (Fig. 2.15 and Fig. 2.16) were above average (with the exception of CGOA longline data, a divergence potentially due to small sample size) indicating success at meeting energetic demands.

 Predators and Competitors: There is no cause to suspect increased predation pressure on Pacific cod.
 In general predators of Pacific cod (including Pacific cod, halibut, salmon shark, northern fur seals, Steller sea lions, harbor porpoises, various whale species, and tufted puffin) appear to be stable or at relatively low population levels.
 The most recent data available suggest that Steller sea lion trends have stabilized (eastern GOA) or continued to be at low levels (western GOA) in the Gulf of Alaska.
 Pacific halibut, large Pacific cod (representing cannibalistic predation) are estimated at low biomass.
 In general, apex fish predators in the GOA are at relatively low abundances (including cod and arrowtooth flounder, although sablefish are increasing in abundance) (Whitehouse and Aydin 2021).
-Planktivorous juvenile cod may experience increased levels of competition from recent strong sablefish year classes, especially the 2019 larger than expected year class (D. Goethel, pers. comm.), although decreased competition from low, even year pink salmon returns.
+Planktivorous juvenile cod may experience increased levels of competition from recent strong sablefish year classes, especially the potentially large (based on first estimates in the 2022 sablefish assessment) 2019 year class (D. Goethel, pers. comm.), although decreased competition from low, even year pink salmon returns.

 Fishery Performance

-Where data were available catch per unit effort measures in the GOA fisheries showed mixed signals.
+Where data were available catch-per-unit effort measures in the GOA fisheries showed mixed signals.
 Condition of fish in the fisheries for 2022 were average with the exception of the Central GOA longline fishery.
 It should be noted that catch levels and fishery participation have been low over the past 4 years in comparison with previous years.
 Bycatch in other fisheries still remain low compared to prior to the 2014-2016 marine heatwave.

 We consider the concern level to be 1 – mixed signals in the fishery showing no consistent trend for adverse conditions on this stock more than normal.